ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 ## 12. Octal number system

-A pactical example - Linux file permissions.
+The octal number system is a type of number system, that has a base value equal to 8.
+Let's consider a practical example of using it - Linux file permissions.

 Securing your data stored on a MAC or Linux system, requires understanding file permissions: how they work, and how to change them.
 Permissions determine who can access files and directories and how.
 Linux has three types of permissions: read, write, and execute.
 The permissions are each controlled by a single bit that can be toggled on or off (0 - no permission, 1 - permission allowed).